Welcome to the Corliss Lamont Website!

 During his lifetime he was honored with many awards, including the Gandhi Peace Award in 1981.
 He served on the Board of Directors of the American Civil Liberties Union and the National Urban League.

-Below is a listing of books authored by Dr. Lamont.
-The last seven were edited by him.
+Below is a listing of books authored or co-authored by Dr. Lamont.

 - The Philosophy of Humanism